inventorChr/agileAI/README.md

 The essence of Agile AI lies in its remarkable capacity to craft detailed project outlines.
 Whether you're charting the course for a startup endeavor, orchestrating a product launch, or devising an intricate business strategy, Agile AI acts as your guiding hand, leaving no vital detail unattended.

 Embark on the Agile AI journey, where your ideas transmute into meticulously defined project roadmaps.
 Collaborate with us to streamline your project planning, expedite your path to market, and breathe life into your business visions with precision and efficiency.
 Welcome to a realm where innovation meets strategic execution.
-I apologize for the misunderstanding.
-Here's the revised "Features" section without the reference to Tailwind CSS and Flask:

 ## Features